 space · ibiza

-Romano Arquitectos has worked quite a few discotheques: La Estación de Francia, the CDLC and La Paloma in Barcelona, others for Pachá… we maintain that interior design, in a discotheque, is useless, because you cannot see it.
+Romano Arquitectos has worked on quite a few night clubs: La Estación de Francia, the CDLC and La Paloma in Barcelona, a couple of them for Pachá… We think that interior design isn’t really useful in nightclubs, because people cannot see it.

-It seems paradoxical to work the horizontal spirit of a disco to achieve an effective visual crossover.
-At a static level, the human mass and its movements are surrounded by a system of stands that promote cross-viewing between those in the center and those on the periphery.
-Again, the concept of views on a flat terrain (see Pont d’Eno house) achieved with the very soft amphitheater effect.
+Working the horizontal spirit of a disco to achieve an effective exchange of looks might seem paradoxical.
+At a static level, the human mass and their movements are surrounded by a system of stands that promote these crossed looks cross-viewing between those in the center and those on the sides.
+Again, we have achieved the concept of views on a flat terrain (for instance, Pont d’Eno’s house) with a very soft ‘amphitheater effect’.

-On the other hand, we designed an optimization of facilities through an underground gallery that even distributes draft drinks.
-Thus, a single person, from below, takes care of the replacement of all the bars and frees the surface team from those slowing down tasks.
+On the other hand, we optimized the facilities by means of an underground gallery where even draft drinks are served.
+Thus, one single person there can assume the replacement of supplies at all bars and keeps the team above from slowing down to do that task.

 Sant Josep de Sa Talaia, Ibiza

 Andres Van Gelder